 - Relationships (your team, vendor partner, or newly hired developer)

 Exact numbers would vary in this situation depending on brand, timeline, and other variables but this could involve a meaningful amount of the year’s budget.

 Fast forward to June 2019.
 You read about a new headset that has been released to market.
 This headset does not require a computer to run – it’s stand alone.
-It costs less than the ones you purchased, has similar quality (slightly lower), works with the same software your using, and your developers or vendor can build for it with out missing a beat.
+It costs less than the ones you purchased, has similar quality (slightly lower), works with the same software you’re using, and your developers or vendor can build for it without missing a beat.
 Your first thought is this new headset would be great for your VR program!
-Learners could move around without limit, you could utilize more space with less set-up, and the tools to develop stay the same!
+Learners could move around without limit, you could utilize more space with less set-up, and the tools to develop stay the same.

 While this scenario is VR specific, it could easily be used in the AR arena as well.
 If you were to take the above scenario and swap out the VR for AR, you would experience the same outcome.
 When a new AR wearable is released, you will have to reinvest in that hardware at the newest price point

 What can we take from a scenario like this?

 As with computers, mobile devices, and other forms of technology, the landscape is always evolving and upgrading to the latest technology is not always practical.
 While an occasional tech refresh may be necessary, working with the right partner should help to ensure that any hardware or software investment will stand the test of time.